Frequent Questions: Southeast Fishing Permits

 The Southeast Permits Office processes applications in the order they receive them.
 Please note that it may be several days between when the Southeast Permits Office receives an application and when they begin to process the application.
 If an application is not complete or missing requirements, the Southeast Permits Office will send a letter with instructions on how to complete the application.
 Applicants can also call to find out what documentation or requirements they need for their permit application if it is incomplete.

-- In Progress – The Southeast Permits Office is currently processing the application.
-This may take a few days as they check with other offices regarding different requirements such as logbooks, VMS, etc. The applicant will receive a letter with instructions if the application is incomplete or they have not met certain requirements.
+- In Progress - Application Under Review - The Southeast Permits Office is currently processing the application This may take a few days as they check with other offices regarding different requirements such as logbooks, VMS, etc

 On-line Permit Renewal